Nwafor-Onyebuchi/JS/README.md

    - Print "The number is out of range."

 ### Task 4: Grade Assignment
+**Write a JavaScript program that assigns a grade based on a score.**

 **Steps**:
 1. Initialize a variable `score` and assign it a value.
 2. Write an `if` statement to check if `score` is greater than or equal to 90.